flybywiresim/docs/docs/fbw-a32nx/feature-guides/hoppie.md

 ==}

 The CPDLC system is only a convenience to relax the voice frequency.
-Time critical instructions will be given via voice.
+Time-critical instructions will be given via voice.

 ### Departure Clearance

-After preparation of the aircraft an IFR clearance is required which can be requested via DCL (Departure Clearance).
+After preparation of the aircraft, an IFR clearance is required, which can be requested via DCL (Departure Clearance).

 !!! info "Stable Version"
     The request page can be found by selecting `GROUND REQ` then `DEPARTURE` through the ATC COMM page on the MCDU.